-Perfect for the Christmas season or for St. Patrick’s Day (or absolutely any time, according to my mom!), this easy and beautiful layered dessert, in all its Creme de Menthe and fudgy goodness, is always a hit.
+This grasshopper cake is perfect for the Christmas season or for St. Patrick’s Day (or absolutely any time, according to my mom!).
+It’s an easy and beautiful layered dessert, decked out in Creme de Menthe and fudgy goodness.
+Always a hit.

 - 1 box Betty Crocker Super Moist White Cake Mix with pudding in the mix

 - 1-1/4 c. water

 - 3 egg whites

 - 4 oz.
 Creme de Menthe (liqueur or syrup...I much prefer the liqueur!)

 - 1 16-oz. jar hot fudge topping (I like Mrs. Richardson's brand.)